timsnadden/Backbone.ModelBinder/README.md

 ````

 <br>
 You could also extend the example above to be a bit more complicated.
-Let's pretend the Model has an attribute called customerType and if customerType == 'residential' we want the address to enabled, otherwise we want it disabled.
+Let's pretend the Model has an attribute called customerType and if customerType == 'residential' we want the address to be enabled, otherwise we want it disabled.
 We can handle this type of binding by leveraging both `converter` and `elAttribute`.
 The example below shows how this would work.
 When the Model.customerType is updated, the address input element's enabled attribute would be updated.

 ````
 var addressEnabledConverter = function(direction, value) { return value === 'residential'; };